Geri Halliwell: 2012–2019: Return to music and second Spice Girls reunion

-2015–present: GEM, Spice25 and Spiceworld25

-As of 2015, Halliwell is still working on new material for her fourth studio album, which has yet to be released after multiple delays.
-Three tracks were confirmed : "Love and Light", "Phenomenal Woman" and "Sheriff".
+In 2015, Halliwell continued to work on new material for a fourth studio album.
+She guest presented an episode of The One Show in October 2015.
+In November 2016, 13 new songs by Halliwell which were reportedly recorded for an album titled Man on the Mountain were leaked onto the internet.

 In July 2016, Halliwell, Mel B and Bunton released a video celebrating the 20th anniversary of Spice Girls' debut single "Wannabe" and teased news from them as a three-piece; Beckham and Melanie C opted not to take part in a reunion project, with Mel B saying that both members gave the three-piece their blessing to continue with the project.
 However, following Halliwell's announcement of her pregnancy, the project was cancelled.
+That year, Halliwell appeared on episode three of the 2016 series of Sport Relief Bake Off.

-In November 2016, 13 songs from Halliwell's fourth album, reportedly titled Man on the Mountain, were leaked onto the internet, including the previously confirmed tracks "Love and Light", "Phenomenal Woman" and "Sheriff".
-The following June, Halliwell released a charity single, "Angels in Chains", a tribute to George Michael, to raise money for Childline.
+In March 2017, Halliwell presented the BBC Two documentary Geri's 90s: My Drive to Freedom as part of the BBC Music: My Generation series.
+In June 2017, Halliwell released a charity single, "Angels in Chains", a tribute to George Michael, to raise money for Childline.
 The single peaked at number 63 on the Official Singles Downloads Chart Top 100.
+She sat in for Zoë Ball on BBC Radio 2 in July 2017.
+She guest presented an episode of This Morning in August 2017 with Rylan Clark-Neal.
+In 2018, she was a judge on the Saturday night BBC One talent show All Together Now.

 On 5 November 2018, the Spice Girls announced their reunion Spice World – 2019 Tour; Beckham declined to join due to commitments regarding her fashion business.
-The tour began in May 2019 and ended in June 2019.